JoeOsborne77/JoeOsborne77/README.md

 With a decade in the music industry before moving into tech, I bring strong communication, creative problem-solving, and collaboration skills to every project.
 I’m passionate about crafting intuitive digital experiences that balance technical excellence with thoughtful design.

-Mid Level Web Developer @ [Curve Royalty Systems ]([url](https://www.curveroyaltysystems.com/)) Thriving in an Agile environment where I balance both development and support duties.
+Mid Level Web Developer @ [Curve Royalty Systems ]([url](https://www.curveroyaltysystems.com/)) Thriving in an Agile environment.
 A typical day involves:

 - Proactively identifying and resolving bugs
 - Re-architecting legacy code